-The frontal USB port, located to the right of the rotary knobs, is intended for the connection of standard USB sticks and can be used for loading or saving sequences for the arbitrary and the XY generator, as well as for logging data.

-USB 2.0 sticks are accepted and must be FAT32 formatted and have a maximum capacity of 32GB.
-USB 3.0 sticks also work, but not from all manufacturers.
+The frontal USB port, located to the right of the rotary knobs, is intended for the connection of standard USB sticks and can be used for loading or saving sequences for the arbitrary and tables for the XY generator, as well as for logging data.
+USB 2.0 sticks are well accepted, but must be FAT32 formatted and have a maximum capacity of 32GB.
+USB 3.0 sticks are accepted as well, but not from all manufacturers.

-All supported files must be held in a designated folder in the root path of the USB drive in order to be found.
-This folder must be named HMI_FILES, such that a PC would recognise the path G:\HMI_FILES if the drive were to be assigned the letter G.
+All supported files must be held in a designated folder in the root path of the drive in order to be found.
+This folder must be named HMI\FILES, such that a PC would recognise the path G:\HMI\FILES if the drive were to be assigned the letter G.